DiscoDonny/Miles-BSV-HACKATON/README.md

 WHAT IS MILES?
 --------------
-Miles is an simple mileage registration application that leverages the unique properties of Bitcoin SV.
+Miles is an simple mileage registration log application that leverages the unique properties of Bitcoin SV.